Hyxoo/Hyxoo/README.md

     <img align="left" width="100" src="https://graph.org/file/a1c29ea9ea20b99688618.png">
   </a>

-  <h2>Salutations!</h2>
+  <h2></h2>
-  <p>I am Hridoy, an itinerant mage, bearing the name "Hyxoo," which reverberates like an enchanting spell.
+  <p>Salutations!
+I am Hridoy, an itinerant mage, bearing the name "Hyxoo," which reverberates like an enchanting spell.
 Within my essence resides a passion that spans the realms of gaming, anime, manga, and the enigmatic realms of coding and tinkering.</p>
 </div>

 <div>